xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 in this block is itself be contained in a subsection.
 Since

-two "close tag" abbreviations occur in the docstruct
+two "close tag" abbreviations occur in the docstruct, we also

 know that this block completes the enclosing subsection.
 Moreover,